nikomatsakis/babysteps/source/_posts/2015-03-19-the-danger-of-negative-thinking.markdown

 categories: [Rust]
 ---

-There has been a lot of talk about integrating *negative reasoning* into the trait system.
-The most obvious example is this (very well reasoned) RFC covering [negative trait bounds][586].
+One of the aspects of language design that I find the most interesting is trying to take *time* into account.
+That is, when designing a type system in particular, we tend to think of the program as a fixed, immutable artifact.
+But of course real programs evolve over time, and when designing a language it's important to consider what impact the type rules will have on the ability of people to change their programs.
+Naturally as we approach the 1.0 release of Rust this is very much on my mind, since we'll be making firmer commitments to compatibility than we ever have before.

+Anyway, with that introduction, I recently realized that our current trait system contains a [forward compatibility hazard][23086] concerned with *negative reasoning*.
+Negative reasoning is basically the ability to decide if a trait is *not* implemented for a given type.
+The most obvious example of negative reasoning are [negative trait bounds][586], which have been proposed in a rather nicely written RFC.
 However, what's perhaps less widely recognized is that the trait system as currently implemented already has some amount of negative reasoning, in the form of the coherence system.
-Recently, [I realized][23086] that *any* form of negative reasoning carries real risks for forwards compatibility -- including coherence as it exists today.
-Fortunately, there seem to be some potential solutions on the horizon.

 This blog post covers why negative reasoning can be problematic, with a focus on the pitfalls in the current coherence system.
 This post only covers the problem.
-The next post will cover one possible solution I have been working on based on specialization.
-This solution *seems* to be very promising.
+I've been working on prototyping possibld solutions and I'll be coverting those in the next few blog posts.

 <!-- more -->

 ### A goal

 Let me start out with an implicit premise of this post.
-I think it's important that implementing an existing trait for an existing type does not cause code to stop compiling (and hence does not require a "major version bump").
+I think it's important that we be able to add impls of existing traits to existing types without breaking downstream code (that is, causing it to stop compiling, or causing it to radically different things).
 Let me give you a concrete example. libstd defines the `Range<T>` type.
 Right now, this type is not `Copy` for various [good reasons][18045].
-However, we might like to make it `Copy` in the future when we have a suitable lint.
+However, we might like to make it `Copy` in the future.
 It feels like that should be legal.
 However, as I'll show you below, this could in fact cause existing code not to compile.
 I think this is a problem.

-Put another way, I think we'd like adding impls to be `monotonic`, meaning that it cannot cause compilation failures.
-Ideally, we'd also have the guarantee that if a new impl is added to an ancestor crate, then downstream crates continue to use the same impls that they did before, regardless of the new impl that was added (presuming the downstream crate doesn't change as well).
+I will cover more potential "real-life" problems I've found later on in the post.

+(In the next few posts when I start covering solutions, we'll see that it may be that one cannot *always* add impls of any kind for *all traits* to *all types*.
+If so, I can live with it, but I think we should try to make it possible to add as many kinds of impls as possible.)

 ### Negative reasoning in coherence today, the simple case